alastairgarner/Masters_Thesis/thesis.md

 ### JAABA

-An alternative roll classifier was trained using the Janelia Automatic Animal Behavior Annotator (JAABA)[@Kabra2013].
+An alternative roll classifier was trained using the "Janelia Automatic Animal Behavior Annotator" (JAABA)[@Kabra2013].
 Outline and spine files, generated with Choreography, are input to into JAABA, which are displayed in the GUI.
 Manual labelling of rolling events allows for supervised training of a behaviour classifier.
-Training is iterative, allowing the user to score the predicitons made by JAABA, affirming correct prediction and overruling false positives before retraining.
+Training is iterative, allowing the user to score the predicitions made by JAABA, affirming correct prediction and overruling false positives before retraining.
 The finalised classifier can be applied to other experiments to score behaviour.

 Using spine and outline data JAABA computes a suite of 'per-frame' features describing the locomotion, landmarks and appearance of the animal.
 On top of this, JAABA computes a collection of 'window' features that describe the distribution of per-frame features around the current frame, adding temporal context.
 The combination of per-frame and window features are then implemented in a 'Gentle Adaboost' learning algorithm [@Friedman2000].